Coming up soon

 Thursday 21st June 2018 – Being David Archer with Tim Bentinck and Sunny Ormonde (Lillian Bellamy)

-The Pavilion – doors open at 7pm, interview starts at 7:30pm.
-Tickets – £15 (includes a welcome drink)
+The Pavilion – doors open and drinks available at 7pm, interview starts at 7:30pm.
+Tickets – £12.50 (includes a welcome drink)

 1982 was an eventful year for Tim Bentinck.
 It was the year he landed the part of David Archer, son of the eponymous household in the world’s longest running radio series, The Archers.
 He has been playing this character ever since.
 But that’s not all.
 He is also the voice of ‘Mind the Gap’ on the Piccadilly Line.